jduffield65/coppafish/docs/pipeline/stitch.md

 ## Shift
 We need to find the overlap between each pair of neighbouring tiles.
-To do this, for each tile, we ask whether there is a tile to the north of it and if there is we [compute the shift](../code/stitch/shift.md#coppafish.stitch.shift.compute_shift) between the two.
+To do this, for each tile, we ask whether there is a tile to the north of it, and if there is we [compute the shift](../code/stitch/shift.md#coppafish.stitch.shift.compute_shift) between the two.
-We then ask if there is a tile to the east of it and if there is we compute the shift between the two.
+We then ask if there is a tile to the east of it, and if there is we compute the shift between the two.

 ??? example